Marriott Bonvoy Complete Guide

 Marriott’s partnership with United Airlines is named RewardsPlus.
 RewardsPlus offers benefits to United and Marriott Bonvoy members who sign up here: mrrewardsplus.com.
 RewardsPlus offers the following benefits:

-- 10K more miles (convert points to miles): When you convert 60,000 Marriott points to United miles, you get extra miles.
-With most programs, converting 60,000 points gets you 2,000 miles plus a 5,000 mile bonus, but with United you get a 10,000 mile bonus.
-This results in a 2 to 1 conversion ratio: 60,000 Marriott points become 30,000 United miles.
+• 10K more miles (convert points to miles): When you convert 60,000 Marriott points to United miles, you get extra miles.
+With most programs, converting 60,000 points gets you 5,000 bonus miles, but with United you get a 10,000 mile bonus.
+This results in a 2-to-1 conversion ratio: 60,000 Marriott points become 30,000 United miles.

-- One to one miles to points: RewardsPlus members may convert United MileagePlus miles to Marriott points at a 1 to 1 ratio.
+• One to one miles to points: RewardsPlus members may convert United MileagePlus miles to Marriott points at a 1-to-1 ratio.
 This is rarely a good idea in my opinion.

 Marriott Bonvoy Moments